-- 6. Position yourself comfortably.
-Arrange clothing so it is out of the way.
-If sitting on the toilet, spread your legs apart.
-If lying down, knees can be straight or bent. - 7.
-Hold the penis upright on the sides so that the urethra is not pinched. - 8.
-Wash the tip of the penis as instructed by your medical professional.
-You may have been directed to retract the foreskin if the penis is uncircumcised.
-Wash the glans penis from the urethral opening (tip) to the base of the glans with soap, water and washcloth or unscented disposable wipe.
+- 4. Lay out the equipment so it is within easy reach.
+Open the catheter package but do not touch the catheter.
+Open the water soluble lubricant packet but do not apply it yet. - 5.
+Hold the penis upright on the sides so that the urethra is not pinched.
+Retract the foreskin if the penis is uncircumcised.
+As instructed by your medical provider wash the glans penis from the urethral opening (tip) to the base of the glans with soap, water and washcloth or unscented disposable wipe.
 Wash with a circular motion from the tip outward.
 Do not wash back and forth over the urethral opening.
-Repeat the washing two more times with different areas of the wash cloth or with a new unscented wipe each time. - 9.
+Repeat the washing two more times with different areas of the wash cloth or with a new unscented wipe each time. - 6.
 Remove the catheter from the package.
-A unique, textured advancer sleeve is provided to enable you to easily grip the catheter without touching it. - 10.
-While holding the penis upright with one hand at a 45 to 60-degree angle from the body, slowly insert the lubricated catheter into the penis using your dominant hand.
-Once you have passed half the length of the catheter through the urethra, lower the penis and slide the catheter until you meet resistance at the urethral sphincters.
-Do not pull the catheter in and out when you meet resistance; just apply gentle but firm continuous pressure until the catheter advances into the bladder.
+Slide the protective gripper sleeve down the catheter to within 4-6 inches of the insertion tip.
+The sleeve will help ensure sterility of the catheter during insertion. - 7.
+Apply a liberal amount of supplied lubricant to the tip and first several inches of the catheter. - 8.
+While holding the penis upright with one hand at a 45 to 60-degree angle from the body, slowly insert the lubricated catheter into the penis using your dominant hand (shown).
+Reposition the plastic sleeve as the catheter is advanced into the penis.
+Do not pull the catheter in and out when you meet resistance at the urethral sphincters; just apply gentle but firm continuous pressure until the catheter advances into the bladder.